RIOJA. JWST and ALMA unveil the inhomogeneous and complex ISM structure in a star-forming galaxy at $z=6.81$: Introduction

 At $z \gtrsim 6$, the powerful synergy between JWST and ALMA enables, for the first time, complementary observations of rest-frame optical and FIR [O\,\textsc{iii}] emission lines. \cite{Fujimoto24}, \cite{Stiavelli23}, and \cite{Harshan24} have estimated $n_{\rm e}$ in $z \sim 8$--$9$ galaxies based on measurements of $T_{\rm e}$ from optical spectroscopy and the flux ratio of [O\,\textsc{iii}]~88~$\mu$m/$5008$~\AA.
 However, these studies utilized the NIRSpec multi-object spectroscopy (MOS) mode to observe optical [O\,\textsc{iii}] emission lines, which are subject to uncertainties arising from slit-loss corrections and from effects related to the position angle, particularly when the high-$z$ source has a clumpy morphology or is elongated along a specific axis.
 In contrast, ALMA observations are free from such observational limitations.
 To accurately characterize the global properties of galaxies, a combination of NIRSpec integral field spectroscopy (IFS; \citealp{Boker22}) and ALMA observations is a crucial next step (see e.g., \citealp{Scholtz25, zavala25}).

-The RIOJA (Reionization and the ISM/Stellar Origins with JWST and ALMA) project (JWST GO1 PID 1840; PIs: J. \'{A}lvarez-M\'{a}rquez and T. Hashimoto; \citealp{go1840-proposal, Hashimoto23, Sugahara25}) conducts follow-up observations of 12 ALMA [O\,\textsc{iii}]~$88~\mu$m emitters using NIRSpec/IFS and NIRCam.
-Here, we present a combined analysis of optical and FIR [O\,\textsc{iii}] emission lines in \name\ (hereafter \shortname; \citealp{Smit15, Laporte17, Smit18, Witstok22, Posses23, Harikane25a}), a star-forming galaxy at $z = 6.81$\footnote{This paper is based on the master's thesis of the first author, which was approved in March 2025 \citep{Usui2025Master}, and on an oral presentation given at the 2024 Spring Meeting of the Astronomical Society of Japan \citep{Usui24asj}.}.
-We find that a simple homogeneous ISM model cannot reproduce the observed [O\,\textsc{iii}] line ratios, suggesting the presence of hidden complexity in the ionized gas structure, such as multiple ionized gas phases with distinct physical conditions in terms of $T_{\rm e}$ and $n_{\rm e}$\footnote{A similar interpretation has been reached independently by \citet{Harikane25b}, who conducted a joint analysis of JWST and ALMA data for a sample of galaxies at $z = 6$--$9$.}.
+The RIOJA (Reionization and the ISM/Stellar Origins with JWST and ALMA) project (JWST GO1 PID 1840; PIs: J. \'{A}lvarez-M\'{a}rquez and T. Hashimoto; \citealp{Hashimoto23, Sugahara25,Mawatari25}) conducts follow-up observations of 12 ALMA [O\,\textsc{iii}]~$88~\mu$m emitters using NIRSpec/IFS and NIRCam.
+Here, we present a combined analysis of optical and FIR [O\,\textsc{iii}] emission lines in \name\ (hereafter \shortname; \citealp{Smit15, Laporte17, Smit18, Witstok22, Posses23, Harikane25a,Mawatari25}), a star-forming galaxy at $z = 6.81$.
+We find that a simple homogeneous ISM model cannot reproduce the observed \oiii\ line ratios, suggesting the presence of hidden complexity in the ionized gas structure, such as multiple ionized gas components with distinct physical conditions in terms of $T_{\rm e}$ and $n_{\rm e}$.

-In a companion paper (K. Mawatari et al., in preparation), we provide an overview of the observations of \shortname, discuss its stellar populations based on combined JWST and ALMA data, and present the ISM properties derived from JWST's spatially-resolved observations.
+In a companion paper (\citealt{Mawatari25}), we provide an overview of the observations of \shortname, discuss its stellar populations based on combined JWST and ALMA data, and present the ISM properties derived from JWST's spatially-resolved observations.

-Throughout this paper, we adopt a $\Lambda$CDM cosmology with $\Omega_{m} = 0.3$, $\Omega_{b} = 0.04$, $\Omega_{\Lambda} = 0.7$, and $H_{0} = 70$\,km\,s$^{-1}$\,Mpc$^{-1}$.
+Throughout this paper, we adopt a $\Lambda$CDM cosmology with $\Omega_{m} = 0.3$, $\Omega_{\Lambda} = 0.7$, and $H_{0} = 70$\,km\,s$^{-1}$\,Mpc$^{-1}$.
 We assume a solar luminosity of $L_{\odot} = 3.839 \times 10^{33}$\,erg\,s$^{-1}$ and a solar metallicity of $12+\log(\mathrm{O/H})_{\odot} = 8.69$ (\citealp{Asplund09}).
 Hereafter, \oii~$\lambda \lambda$~3727, 3730, \oiii~4364~\AA, \oiii~$\lambda \lambda$~4960, 5008 and \oiii~88~$\mu$m are referred to as \oii3727, 3730, \oiii4364, \oiii4960, 5008 and \oiii88, respectively, unless otherwise specified.